 - Retractable leashes do nothing to teach good leash manners.*

 Getting pulled by your dog on a regular leash does not make for a pleasurable walk.
 We understand that this is why the retractable leash looks attractive.
 But!
 There are SO many wonderful tools on the market these days that you’ll never have to pulled by your dog again!*

 * Bull City Pet Sitting can work with your dog on loose leash walking skills, provide tips for your walks, and help with selecting out the best harness and leash for your dog.
-Set up services for your dog here!
+Find out more about our Leash Manners program here!